 You must get explicit consent

-Consent to accept cookies must be given through affirmative, positive action.
-This means visitors need to give consent by clicking in an opt-in box, which may not be pre-clicked.
+You must provide a consent to accept cookies through affirmative, positive action.
+This means visitors need to approve it by clicking in an opt-in box, which may not be pre-clicked.

 You must inform visitors about cookies

-It must be made clear to the visitor why, how and where the personal data is used.
+You must be clear to the visitor why, how, and where you use their personal data.
 It must also be clear to the user what the consent is given to.
-In other words, to be compliant, the user must receive an accurate picture of how cookies are being used: in plain language, explain what the data will be used for, where it will be stored, and for how long.
+In other words, you need to be compliant.
+The user must receive an accurate picture of how you will use the cookies.
+Simply, in plain language, explain what will you use the data for, where will you store it, and for how long.

 Visitors must be able to withdraw consent

-At any time of the day, users should be able to remove their consent as easily as they gave it.
-They should therefore easily be able to find the opt-in box and uncheck the cookie consent.
+Indeed, at any time of the day, users should be able to remove their consent as simply as they gave it.
+Therefore they should be able to find the opt-in box and uncheck the cookie consent.

 You must get prior consent

-The consent must be given before the processing of the initial data.
+You must receive consent before the processing of the initial data.
 Meaning you can’t start collecting and processing data only because a visitor uses your website.
 The user must give its consent to allow that.

-You must get consent based on true choice
+You must get consent based on honest choice

-The user must have access to the website and its functions, even though all but the necessary cookies have been rejected.
-Meaning, websites access should not be limited if a visitor chooses only to click cookies necessary for the website to function.
+You must give access to the website and its functions, even though, only the necessary cookies have been accepted.
+With this in mind, a website’s access should not be limited if a visitor chooses only to accept the cookies that are necessary for the website to function.

-The user has the right to be forgotten; where all of his or her personal data from cookies are deleted on his request.
+The user has the right to ask for deleting all his or her personal data from cookies on request.

-Every 12 months, upon the user’s first visit to the site, the visitor must renew his consent.
+Every 12 months, upon the user’s first visit to the site, the visitor must renew the consent.